Combinatorial foundations for geometric realizations of subword complexes of Coxeter groups: Sign functions of words

 Before defining the $S$-sign function, we first give some basic concepts, see e.g.~\cite[Chapter~1]{diekert_combinatorics_1990} for more details.
 Let $w\in S^m$ be a word with abelian vector $\abel_w=(c_i)_{s_i\in S}$.
 The word $\overline{w}:=s_1^{c_1}\dots s_n^{c_n}$ is the \emph{lexicographic normal form} of $\abel_w$.
 Permutations in $\Sym_m$ acts on the letters of $w$ as

 where $\pi\in \Sym_m$.
-The permutation of $\Sym_m$ with exactly the same inversions as $w$ is its \emph{standard permutation} and is denoted $\std(w)$.
+The permutation of $\Sym_m$ with exactly the same inversions as $w$ (inversions are defined similarly as for permutations written as lists) is its \emph{standard permutation} and is denoted $\std(w)$.
 The standard permutation is the minimal length permutation whose inverse sorts $w$: $\std(w)^{-1}\cdot w = \overline{w}$.
 The \emph{inversion number} $\inv(w)$ of $w$ is the number of inversions of $\std(w)$.
 Equivalently, the inversion number $\inv(w)$ is the smallest number of swaps of two consecutive letters of $w$ required to obtain the lexicographic normal form of $\abel_w$.

 \begin{remark} The lexicographic normal form appears as the ``non-decreasing rearrangement'' of a word, see e.g. \cite[Section~2]{hohlweg_inverses_2001}.
 Therein, the authors refer to an article of Schensted \cite{schensted_longest_1961} where the standardization of a word was introduced. \end{remark}